EuihoonSeol/Python-Command-Line/README.md

 The user must type at least three characters for the search to be valid.
 If no movie matches the search term, display the string "no movies found matching <search_term>".
 The user is then returned to the initial selection.
 If a match or matches are found, these are shown to the user.
 The user can then chose one of movies in the results to purchase.

-## Documentation

-Please modify README.md to add instructions on how to run your application, especially if you are using Python libraries that are not built-in.

-## Submission Instructions
-1. Clone the repository.
-2. Complete your project as described above within your local repository.
-3. Ensure everything you want to commit is committed.
-4. Either
-    * Create a git bundle: `git bundle create your_name.bundle --all` and email the bundle file to dev.careers@chisel.ai, OR
-    * Host the repository on your own GitHub or Bitbucket account, and send / share the link with dev.careers@chisel.ai

 ## Evaluation
 Evaluation of your submission will be based on the following criteria.